 A judge may also award pain and suffering as a fixed dollar amount based on quantifiable damages.
 The amount that your attorney attempts to claim will depend on the nature and severity of the injury.
 However, it is common for lawyers to multiply the fixed medical expenses by a number between one and five, and to attach these to the claim for pain and suffering.

 It is important to remember that there is no single way to determine these damages, and as a result, the law does not oblige an attorney to use a specific method of calculation.
 There are several approaches that your personal injury lawyer may take to recover the maximum compensation.

 Keeping a Pain Journal Can Help

 There is a tool you can create to help your lawyer convince the court or your insurer of more pain and suffering damages.
 It’s called a pain journal or an injury journal.
 It’s a record of your experiences since your accident and how they’ve affected your life.

 This journal is also useful for your doctor.
 A record of experience over time can help them know how your treatment is progressing, even if you’ve forgotten the details.
 Your lawyer can tell you how to create one and the details to mark down, but this guide on pain journaling is a good place to start.

 A Personal Injury Lawyer Can Help You Get Pain and Suffering Damages

 If you have been injured in an accident that resulted from another person’s negligence, call Morris Bart, LLC.
 A Baton Rouge personal injury lawyer from our firm can evaluate your case to determine if you should pursue damages from the at-fault party.

-We can help you gather evidence, prepare your claim and represent your interests during negotiations and potential litigation.
-To learn your options, call Morris Bart, LLC today at 1-800-537-8185 to schedule a consultation.
+We can help you gather evidence, prepare your claim, and represent your interests during negotiations and potential litigation.
+To learn your options, contact Morris Bart, LLC, today to schedule a consultation.

 to find a Morris Bart office near you.